ckmessi/yacs-example/README.md

 # Yacs Example

-A example to demonstrate how to organize experimental code using `yacs` package.
+An example to demonstrate how to organize experimental code using `yacs` package.

 ## Basic Structure
 When integrating `yacs`, the only things to do is: